If you are self-publishing, should you change the cover of your book?

 However, if the cover is the real issue, all that money and effort may be for little reward.

-Change your book cover is an old book marketing tool.
+Change your book cover is an old book marketing tool

-The Hitchhiker’s Guide to the Galaxy by Douglas Adams, has had countless cover versions over the years.
+The Hitchhiker’s Guide to the Galaxy by Douglas Adams had countless cover versions over the years.

-With say three different covers, it is possible to have one version for Kindle, another for Apple and perhaps another for B&N. After a few months, you can then compare the performance of each version.
+With perhaps three different cover versions, it is possible to have one for Kindle, another for Apple, and maybe another for Barnes & Noble.

 Alternatively, try changing the cover on all platforms every two months and see if one performs better than others.

 Having two or three new versions doesn’t necessarily mean spending a lot of money on custom-made covers.

-A change as simple as the main colour used in a cover, or in the font style, can sometimes be the subtle difference between attracting immediate attention or being passed over.
+A change as simple as the primary color used in a cover, or the font style, can sometimes be the subtle difference between attracting immediate attention or being passed over.